Episode 58

 Speaker:

-likes of Dr. Atkins, promised weight loss by
+by the likes of Dr. Atkins, promised weight loss

 Speaker: